marchaesen/vcxsrv/mesalib/docs/meson.rst

    This option will set the compiler debug/optimisation levels to aid debugging the Mesa libraries.

-   Note that in meson this defaults to ``debugoptimized``, and not setting it to ``release`` will yield non-optimal performance and binary size.
+   Note that in Meson this defaults to ``debugoptimized``, and not setting it to ``release`` will yield non-optimal performance and binary size.
 Not using ``debug`` may interfere with debugging as some code and validation will be optimized away.

-   For those wishing to pass their own optimization flags, use the ``plain`` buildtype, which causes meson to inject no additional compiler arguments, only those in the C/CXXFLAGS and those that mesa itself defines.
+   For those wishing to pass their own optimization flags, use the ``plain`` buildtype, which causes Meson to inject no additional compiler arguments, only those in the C/CXXFLAGS and those that mesa itself defines.

 ``-Db_ndebug``
-   This option controls assertions in meson projects.
+   This option controls assertions in Meson projects.
 When set to ``false`` (the default) assertions are enabled, when set to true they are disabled.
 This is unrelated to the ``buildtype``; setting the latter to ``release`` will not turn off assertions.